cssher/promisify-image-loading/README.md

-Using setTimeout to load two different images load at 3 seconds interval using promises.
+Using setTimeout to load two different images load at 3 seconds interval by implementing promises.

 Promisifying the asynchronous JS.